 General Fishing Rules apply to most lakes and ponds in the state.
-Follow the seasons, bag limits, length limits, and important notes listed with each species in the chart on the facing page.
+Follow the seasons, bag limits, length limits, and important notes listed with each species in the chart.
 The taking of brook trout, brown trout, rainbow trout, lake trout, trout hybrids, and salmon between two hours after sunset and one hour before sunrise is prohibited.

 This section has information on lakes and ponds with Special Rules.
 These waterbodies have rules that may differ from, or be in addition to, the General Fishing Rules for Lakes & Ponds.

 Turn to Lakes & Ponds: Special Rules.
 If you find the waterbody you intend to fish in the table, look to the right for the waterbody’s designation under the “Special Rules” column.
 It will either be a Lake Trout and/or Salmon Lake, a Fly-Fishing-Only Pond, a Trout Pond, a Wild Trout Pond, or a miscellaneous special regulation water.

 This page (see below) has information on season dates, bag limits, length limits and other species information for these special waters.